 The vestibular system consists of parts of the brain and inner ear that provide humans with spatial orientation and a sense of balance.
 A dysfunction in this system, which can be caused by disease, injury or environmental factors, can pose a variety of difficulties for the affected individual.

 Vestibular disorders are a set of misunderstood diseases that affect over a million Canadians and millions more around the world.
 The condition is most prevalent among people from the age of 40 and above, but it can affect anyone even very young children.

 The following are the most common types of vestibular disorders that people are diagnosed with:

-Acoustic Neuroma - This is a benign tumor that grows from the Schwann cells wrapped around the nerves that supply the inner ear and interferes with the transmission of information through the balance and hearing nerves.
+Acoustic Neuroma.
+This is a benign tumour that grows from the Schwann cells wrapped around the nerves that supply the inner ear and interferes with the transmission of information through the balance and hearing nerves.